Guardian Home Opportunities

 - No other intact dogs should ever be on the premises to prevent unwanted mating.
 Families MUST agree NOT to allow the dog to be bred to any other dog.
-If we find that one of our boys or girls have been bred outside of our breeding program, we reserve the right to repossess the dog.
+If we find that one of our boys or girls have been bred outside of our breeding program, we reserve the right to cancel the guardian agreement and take possession the dog.

 - We may request to do a home visit and require you live within 2 hrs. of our home.
 If you have a female that will give birth in our home we ask that you bring your puppy to visit us so that she is comfortable with us during her stays while whelping and weaning her pups.

 - Must have a fenced in yard and own your own home.
 An invisible fence is suitable for males but females must have a physical fence.
 Again, this is “ideal” and exceptions are made on a case by case basis.

 - The puppy must be raised indoors and never left outside unattended.

 - When the female is in season, the Guardian family is required to contact us immediately so that arrangements can be made for breeding.
 We ask that Guardian families keep us updated on the puppy which would include photos every 3 months so that we may keep our website updated.

 - You must be willing to bring or meet us for the health testing appointments paid for by us.

 When Does the Guardian Home bring their dog to us?